Sshahryar/Leetcode/README.md

 ### Solution Oct 8, 2023 (Java, leetcode) 1458.
 Max Dot Product of Two Subtances (Hard):
 In .LeetcodeDailySolutions folder as Oct8,2023.java

+#### Prompt:

+Given two arrays nums1 and nums2.

+Return the maximum dot product between non-empty subsequences of nums1 and nums2 with the same length.

+A subsequence of a array is a new array which is formed from the original array by deleting some (can be none) of the characters without disturbing the relative positions of the remaining characters. (ie, [2,3,5] is a subsequence of [1,2,3,4,5] while [1,5,3] is not).

 #### Solution: